 Optimal taxation of human capital and the earnings function

-This paper explores how the specification of the earnings function impacts the optimal tax treatment of human capital.
+This paper explores how the specification of the earnings function impacts optimal nonlinear taxes on human capital under optimal nonlinear income taxation.
 If education is complementary to labor effort, education should be subsidized to offset tax distortions on labor supply.
-However, if most of the education is enjoyed by high ability households, education should betaxed in order to redistribute resources to the poor.
-The paper identifies the exact conditions under which these two effects cancel and education should be neither taxed nor subsidized.
-In particular, with non-linear tax instruments, education should be weakly separable from labor and ability in the earnings function.
-With linear taxes, education should also feature a constant elasticity in a weakly separable earnings function.
+However, if education is complementary to ability, education should be taxed in order to redistribute income.
+If education is weakly separable from labor and ability in the earnings function, these two effects cancel and education should be neither taxed nor subsidized.